josiah-singleton/journal/README.md

 	a programming-language symbol that denotes a logical operation.
 3. aritheatic
-	An operator that performs arithmetic operations on groups and numbers.
+	An operator that performs arithmetic operations on groups and numbers. vocabulary words: 3
+1. iterative programming
+	used to describe a situation in which a sequence of instructions can be executed multiple times.
+2. looping
+	a programming structure that repeats a sequence of instructions until a specific condition is met.
+3. while loops
+	number of iterations to be done is already known
+4. for loops
+	used to repeat a specific block of code a known number of times.
+5. indexs
+	a numerical representation of an item's position in a sequence.